 The glass pathway is 10 feet wide and extends 70 feet out, 4,000 feet above the Canyon floor, giving you incredible panoramic views of the surrounding area – making you feel like you’re on top of the world.
 Hope you’re not scared of heights!

-The Grand Canyon Skywalk is one of those things to do at the Grand Canyon that really can’t be missed.
-After all, it’s not every day that you get a chance to stand on the edge of such an incredible natural wonder.
-If you’re looking to experience things from a completely different perspective when visiting the Grand Canyon, this is definitely one of your best options.
+The Skywalk is one of those things to do at the Grand Canyon that can’t be missed.
+After all, it’s not every day that you can stand on the edge of such an incredible natural wonder.
+If you’re looking to experience things from a sky-high perspective when visiting the Grand Canyon, this is one of your best options.

 Though it might sound like a tourist trap (and some people do treat it that way), the Grand Canyon Skywalk is worth a visit.
 It’s a once-in-a-lifetime experience that you’ll never forget and is definitely one of the fun things to do in the Grand Canyon that will make your trip truly unforgettable.

-The West Rim of the Grand Canyon also offers a lot in terms of hotels and vacation rental options.
+The West Rim of the Grand Canyon also offers many hotels and vacation rental options.
 The Hualapai Lodge, located at the West Rim Visitor Center, is a great place to stay if you want all the amenities of modern life while still being close to nature.
-This vacation home rental is located in Joshua Tree, just a short drive from the Grand Canyon Skywalk – giving you the best of both worlds!

 12. Plateau Point